Top 10 Things to do in Panama City, Panama

 Portobelo was colonized by Spain in the late 1500s and served as a Caribbean port for Peruvian silver.
 According to legend, it was named Porto Bello by Christopher Colombus, or beautiful port.

-It was attacked and captured by pirates multiple times and even by the British naval fleet.
-Though, Spain was able to regain control each time.
+Pirates attacked and captured it multiple times even by the British naval fleet.
+However, Spain was able to regain control each time.

 You May Also Like Visit the Intriguing Historic Town of Portobelo

-Today, it’s a very small town with two squares, 2 churches, a hospital, and the Custom House Museum.
+Today, it’s a very small town with two squares, two churches, a hospital, and the Custom House Museum.
 You can tour the small museum which has some historical artifacts.

 They offer a movie in English of the history of Portobelo.
 It is included for $5 (you also get to use the bathrooms free of charge)!